istio/istio.io/content/en/blog/2019/dns-cert/index.md

 New in Istio 1.4, we introduce a feature to securely provision and manage DNS certificates signed by the Kubernetes CA, which has the following advantages.

-* Lighter weight DNS certificate management with no dependency on Citidel.
+* Lighter weight DNS certificate management with no dependency on Citadel.

 * Unlike Citadel, this feature doesn't maintain a private signing key, which enhances security.